-In this post we are going to see the main CAD (Computer-Aided Design) software available, within our section dedicated to 3D design and printing.
+In this post, we are going to look at the main CAD (Computer-Aided Design) software available, within our section dedicated to 3D design and printing.

-In the previous post we saw different alternatives and types of programs for 3D design, because not everything is CAD in 3D design.
-On the other hand, given its importance and its application in 3D printing, we left the CAD to see them in depth in this post.
+In the previous post, we saw different alternatives and types of programs for 3D design, because not everything is CAD in 3D design.
+On the other hand, given its importance and its application in 3D printing, we left CAD software to be examined in depth in this post.

-So we are going to do a brief review of the available CAD, both commercial, free, and Open Source.
-Although we are going to focus especially on the latter because they are the ones that we can normally use in the home, maker, and educational environment.
+So, we are going to do a brief review of the available CAD software, both commercial, free, and Open Source.
+Although we will especially focus on the latter because they are the ones we can normally use in the domestic, maker, and educational fields.

-Logically we are not going to be able to analyze (nor mention) all the CAD software because the number is enormous.
-But we will see the main references in the sector, with some of their characteristics.
+Logically, we won’t be able to analyze (or even mention) all CAD software because the number is enormous.
+But we will see the main industry leaders, with some of their characteristics.

-The objective, as in the rest of the posts in the series, is to acquire “knowledge” in the 3D world, in this case by seeing the main CAD software.
-At least, so that we recognize the names.
+The goal, as in the rest of the posts in the series, is to gain some “culture” in the 3D world, in this case by seeing the main CAD software.
+At least, so we recognize the names.

 Free / Open Source CAD Software